-•COSTS / SOURCE OF FUNDS: Costs to the City of Corpus Christi are to be determined.
-Adopt by ordinance the necessary regulatory fees, to be charged to the violator for code enforcement costs, at rates designed to cover the total costs to the City to administer the program

-•RESPONSIBLE ORGANIZATION(S): City of Corpus Christi's Charter, the Texas State Constitution, and other state, local and federal laws, as applicable.
+- •COSTS/SOURCE OF FUNDS: Costs to the City of Corpus Christi are to be determined.
+Adopt by ordinance the necessary regulatory fees, to be charged to the violator for code enforcement costs, at rates designed to cover the total costs to the City to administer the program - •RESPONSIBLE ORGANIZATION(S): City of Corpus Christi's Charter, the Texas State Constitution, and other state, local and federal laws, as applicable.

-Table 37.
+Table 36.
 MM 6.5.
-Strengthen current animal control ordinances to relating to removal and disposal of pet wastes.
+Strengthen Current Animal Control Ordinances Relating to Removal and Disposal of Pet Wastes.
 Implementation timeline schedule.

-Actions Tier 1 Tier 2 Tier 3 Review animal control ordinances adopted in other communities and draft appropriate amendments to City's animal control ordinances x
+Actions Tier 1 Tier 2 Tier 3 Review Animal Control Ordinances Adopted in Other Communities and Draft Appropriate Amendments to City's Animal Control Ordinances х